 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

-Cryptocurrencies are digital cash that runs on a ledger distributed across thousands of computers scattered across the world.
-Cryptocurrencies are revolutionary because they are entirely digital, and the production of new coins is not controlled by any central authority.
-Compare that to a central bank, which controls the supply of a country’s currency.
+A cryptocurrency is digital cash that runs on a ledger distributed across thousands of computers scattered across the world.
+The production of new coins is not controlled by any central authority.

 What is Bitcoin?

 There are several thousand cryptocurrencies.
 And Bitcoin, or BTC, is the largest of them by market capitalization.
-At the end of 2019, the total value of all Bitcoin in existence was well over $ 130 billion, and over $25 billion of the cryptocurrency is traded each day.
+At the end of 2021, the total value of all Bitcoin in existence was over $1 trillion.
+In January 2021, when Bitcoin’s price started to reach a new all-time high, there were around 400,000 Bitcoin transactions per day.
+It’s often referred to as digital gold, and for good reason.

-Interestingly, a month prior to the whitepaper’s release, one of the largest investment banks in the US, Lehman Brothers, folded.
-The 2008 financial crash set the stage for the rise of cryptocurrencies.
-Since the creation of the first Bitcoin in 2009, the price of Bitcoin has increased considerably in value with a remarkable spike in price in 2017, when the price of Bitcoin hit close to $20,000.
+Since the creation of the first Bitcoin in 2009, the price of Bitcoin has increased considerably, with a remarkable spike in price in November 2021, when the price of Bitcoin hit close to $64,000.

 What is Ethereum?

-So what’s the difference between Bitcoin and Ethereum?
-Well, Bitcoin is a cryptocurrency, intended as an alternative to the fiat currency that is printed by banks.
-And that’s the whole shebang: Bitcoin doesn’t really do anything else.
+Ethereum is a blockchain network, while Bitcoin is a cryptocurrency, intended as an alternative to the fiat currency that is printed by banks.
+And that’s the key difference: Bitcoin doesn’t really do anything else.
 Ethereum, on the other hand, is an entire platform.

 Ether, or ETH, is the cryptocurrency used to pay to run programs on the Ethereum network, a little like using gas to power a car.
 Just like Bitcoin, ETH can also trade against other cryptocurrencies, (including Bitcoin).
-ETH’s market cap is less than a tenth of Bitcoin, at around $ 14 billion.
-But it only trades around two and a half times less than Bitcoin; Bitcoin trades around $25 billion each day, and ETH’s current daily transaction volume is around $9 billion.
+ETH’s market cap as of March 6, 2022, is $313 billion, compared to Bitcoin’s market cap of over $738 billion.
+Ether is valued at around $2,628 and Bitcoin’s value is over $38,000.
+The trade volume of Bitcoin is also higher than ETH.
+Bitcoin’s trade volume is currently around $13 billion USD, while Ethereum’s trade volume is around $7.6 billion USD.

 Under the hood of Bitcoin and Ethereum